 DIY old clothes into new fashion trends to kickstart your crafting with some upcycling.
 Transform an old shirt into a summery vest.
 Remember to pick a shirt 2 sizes bigger to have a flowy vest that skims your bottoms.

 You’ll absolutely love this DIY clothes tutorial.
 The step-by-step instructions include a bust dart in the steps.
 This makes a huge difference in the way the top fits, as it instantly looks tailor-fit.

 Upcycle a dress into a top with these easy step-by-step instructions.
 For a more elongated frame, make sure the bottom of the top sits right above your hip bones.
 Doing so will give you a more flattering look.

 7. Pearl Embellished Button Down

 This embellished shirt looks like something you’d purchase from a store.
-To begin this DIY, start by marking the areas where you’ll be attaching the pearls.
+To begin this DIY project, start by marking the areas where you’ll be attaching the pearls.
 Then, grab your needle and thread and sew your pearl embellishments on the sewing pattern you’ve marked.

 8. Asymmetrical Tee

 Making an asymmetrical tee is easy.
 Mark the shoulder you’ll want to leave on the shirt.
 Then, make a mark from the said area going to the mid-seam of the opposite shoulder.
 Once you’re done, cut along the mark.